 Thank you for your interest in volunteering at Little Traverse Bay Humane Society!
-Volunteers make a tremendous difference in the work we do and we are so grateful for our amazing volunteers!
+Our mission at LTBHS is to sustainably and respectfully serve pets and the people who love them with compassionate, comprehensive, and exemplary care.
+Volunteers make a tremendous difference in the work we do and fulfilling our mission.
+We are so grateful for our amazing volunteers!

 Get kids involved!

-Do you have a young animal lover at home who wants to help the animals at LTBHS?
-Check out the ideas below for how they can help out!
+Do you have a young animal lover at home who wants to help the animals at LTBHS, but you aren’t able to volunteer on-site?
+Check out the ideas below for how they can help the mission at LTBHS!

-- Host a bake sale or lemonade stand-this is fun for kids and it help the shelter, too-win, win!
+· Host a bake sale or lemonade stand!
+This is fun for kids, and it helps the shelter, too-win, win!
 Have them gather a few of their friends and organize a simple sale selling homemade treats (or even crafts!).
 It’s hard to resist a yummy cookie from a cute kid with a great cause!

-- Start a donation drive at school or part of an extracurricular group!
+· Start a donation drive at school or as part of an extracurricular group!
 If the teacher, principal or leader of the group are on board, a donation drive is a great way to gain essential items like food, treats, toys, leashes, collars, litter, bleach and other cleaning supplies.

 To learn more about volunteering, please contact Shannon Graves, at 231-347-2396 or email@example.com